 - 1.6% 5-year compound annual growth

 - Inflation (CPI):

-Slovakia’s economic freedom score is 68.7, making its economy the 42nd freest in the 2013 Index.
-Its score has increased by 1.7 points from last year, primarily due to improved management of public spending and labor freedom.
-Slovakia is ranked 20th out of 43 countries in the Europe region, and its overall score is higher than the world average.
+Slovakia’s economic freedom score is 69.0, making its economy the 33rd freest in the 2023 Index.
+Its score has decreased by 0.7 point from last year.
+Slovakia is ranked 20th out of 44 countries in the Europe region, and its overall score is above the world and regional averages.

-The overall regulatory framework has undergone a series of reforms aimed at facilitating entrepreneurial activity, but the pace of reform has slowed in recent years in comparison to other emerging economies in the region.
-The labor market lacks flexibility, resulting in a high unemployment rate of over 10 percent.
-Despite the challenging economic environment, monetary stability has been relatively well maintained.
+The regulatory framework has undergone a series of reforms to facilitate entrepreneurial activity, but the pace of reform has slowed in comparison to other emerging economies.
+The labor market lacks flexibility.
+The most recent available inflation rate is 2.8 percent.

 The trade-weighted average tariff rate (common among EU members) is 3.2 percent, and more than 600 EU-mandated nontariff measures are in force.
 Full foreign ownership is permitted in most sectors.
 The banking sector remains relatively sound.